cartesi/pos-dlib/README.md

 In order for tokens to increase the chance of a user being selected they have to be staked.
 That interaction is done through the StakingImpl.sol contract, which offers four main functions:

 - `stake(uint256 _amount)`, where a user can deposit CTSI tokens for them to be staked.
-Tokens deposited will count as a staked balance after a maturation time.
-The function `stake(uint _amount)` checks if there are mature tokens to be staked.
-Being the case, it transforms them into staked balance and adds the new tokens to the `maturing mappping`, starting by the tokens already stored and available on the `releasing mapping`.
-If there are not enough tokens on the `releasing mapping` to cover the `_amount` sent as a parameter then `ERC20.transferFrom` will be called, sending the remaining tokens from `msg.sender` account to the `StakingImpl` contract.
-The tokens `staked` do not count as `stakedBalance` until they mature.
-The maturation period is defined when the contract is deployed.
+When new tokens get deposited or `staked` they are subject to the `timeToStake` delay.

 - `unstake(uint256 _amount)`, where a user can decide to remove their tokens from the staked balance in order to withdraw them.
 The tokens unstaked are also, for security reasons, subject to a maturation period before withdrawal is allowed.
 Unstaked tokens are instantly removed from staked balance, even if theyre still stored inside the Staking contract.
 When unstaking, the priority is removing first the tokens stored in the `maturing mapping` and then removing the remaining tokens from the `staked balance`.